mohamedirfansh/Airbnb-Data-Science-Project/README.md

 ## 🛠️ Built with

-+ [Python 3](http://www.python.org/) - Main programming language used, done in Jupyter Notebook
++ [Python 3](http://www.python.org/) - Main programming language used, done in Jupyter Notebook.
-+ [Pandas](https://pandas.pydata.org/) - Main library used to manipulate the datasets
++ [Pandas](https://pandas.pydata.org/) - Main library used to manipulate the datasets.
-+ [Scikit-learn](https://scikit-learn.org/stable/) - Main library used for machine learning
++ [Scikit-learn](https://scikit-learn.org/stable/) - Main library used for machine learning.
-+ [Matplotlib](https://matplotlib.org/) - Used for graph plots and visualizations
++ [Matplotlib](https://matplotlib.org/) - Used for graph plots and visualizations.
-+ [Python NLTK](https://www.nltk.org/) - Used during exploratory analysis to get further insights into the textual data
++ [Python NLTK](https://www.nltk.org/) - Used during exploratory analysis to get further insights into the textual data.
-+ [XGBoost](https://xgboost.readthedocs.io/en/latest/) - Used to implement gradient boost decision trees
++ [XGBoost](https://xgboost.readthedocs.io/en/latest/) - Used to implement gradient boost decision trees.
-+ [CatBoost](https://catboost.ai/) - Used to implement gradient boost decision trees
++ [CatBoost](https://catboost.ai/) - Used to implement gradient boost decision trees.
-+ [TreeInterpreter](https://pypi.org/project/treeinterpreter/) - Used to decompose predictions into a sum of contributions from each feature
++ [TreeInterpreter](https://pypi.org/project/treeinterpreter/) - Used to decompose predictions into a sum of contributions from each feature.

 ## 👨‍💻 Developers